ebordallo/Newspaper-Cover-Scraping/README.md

 All these analyzes are beyond the scope of the current work.

 ### Team members
-The work has been developed by ** Esteban Bordallo Valbuena ** individually.
+The work has been developed by **Esteban Bordallo Valbuen ** individually.

 ### Source files
-The code is implemented in the jupyter notebook ** Newspaper-Cover-Scraping.ipynb **
+The code is implemented in the jupyter notebook **Newspaper-Cover-Scraping.ipynb**

 ### Complementary files
 * **CSV / medias.csv**: flat file, in CSV format with scraping data.